knpuniversity/symfony4/knpu/ep3b-doctrine-relations/fixture-references.md

 At this point, this *is* a valid `Comment` object... we just haven't related it to an `Article` yet.
 We know *how* to do this, but... the problem is that all of the articles are created in a totally different fixture class.
-How can we access them?
+How can we get access to them here?

-Well, one solution would be to use the entity manager, fetch the `ArticleRepository`, and run some queries to fetch out the articles.
+Well, one solution would be to use the entity manager, get the `ArticleRepository`, and run some queries to fetch out the articles.

-But, there's an easier way.
+But, that's kinda lame.
+So, there's an easier way.
 Look again at the `BaseFixture` class, specifically, the `createMany()` method.
-It's fairly simple, but it *does* have one piece of
-magic: it calls `$this->addReference()` with a key, which is the entity class name, an underscore, then an integer that starts at zero and counts up for each loop.
+It's fairly simple, but it *does* have one piece of magic: it calls `$this->addReference()` with a key, which is the entity class name, an underscore, then an integer that starts at zero and counts up for each loop.
 For the second argument, it passes the object itself.

 This reference system is a little "extra" built into Doctrine's fixtures library.
 When you add a "reference" from one fixture class, you can fetch it out in *another* class.
-It's *super* handy when you need to relate entities to each other.
+It's *super* handy when you need to relate entities.
+And hey, that's *exactly* what we're trying to do!

+Inside `CommentFixture`, add `$comment->setArticle()`, with `$this->getReference()`
-For example, inside `$comment->setArticle()`, use `$this->getReference()` and pass it once of those keys: `Article::class`, then `_0`.
+and pass it one of those keys: `Article::class`, then `_0`.
 PhpStorm is complaining about a type-mismatch, but this will totally work.

 Try it!
 Find your terminal and run: